klharp/Leaflet-Visualizing-Data/README.md

 # Leaflet Homework - Visualizing Data with Leaflet

-Did provide a link to GitHub pages due to needing an API key for the mapping.
+Did not provide a link to GitHub pages due to needing an API key for the mapping.
 API key is stored in a config.js file and was not pushed to GitHub.

 - - -